LibraryOfCongress/bagger/README.txt

 vi)  Bagger-package module - At bagger-package/pom.xml

-6. Running Bagger on Windows
+7. Running Bagger on Windows
    =========================

-You need to have Java SE Runtime Environment 6 or later version installed on the Windows system.
+You need to have Java SE Runtime Environment 6 installed on the Windows system.
 After unpacking the zip file, find the directory bagger_distribution.
 To start the Bagger application, double-click on the bagger.bat file in the bagger_distribution folder.
 To create a shortcut on your desktop, select the bagger.bat file and select the right mouse button.
 Select Send to->Desktop, creates the shortcut.
 The Bagger application starts with a splash banner page.

-7. Running Bagger in Linux/Ubuntu
+8. Running Bagger in Linux/Ubuntu
    ==============================

 You need to have Java SE Runtime Environment 6, but not above 1.6.0.22 (i.e. do not use 1.6.0.23+) installed on the Linux/Ubuntu system.
 After unpacking the zip file, find the directory bagger_distribution.
 To start the Bagger application, execute the bagger.sh file in the bagger_distribution folder (i.e. ./bagger.sh).
 The Bagger application starts with a splash banner page.

-8. Setting JAVA_HOME
+9. Setting JAVA_HOME
    =================

 The Bagger Application needs to access the Java Runtime Environment (i.e. Java Runtime Environment 6) on the user's machine.
 For Linux/Ubuntu sytems the Java Runtime Environment cannot be above 1.6.0.22 (i.e. do not use 1.6.0.23+).